 I don’t do a whole lot of development these days.
 It’s mostly frontend on my personal projects, whereas at work it’s in the hands of my very talented peers.

 It’ll be interesting to see what the survey says for next year and how I can compare.
-If you have any recommended tools that I should check out I’d love to hear from you in the comments!👇🏻
+If you have any recommended tools that I should check out or would like to share what’s in your designer toolkit, I’d love to hear from you in the comments!👇🏻

 Subscribe and stay up to date with the latest blog posts.